-When the weather is very hot and humid outside, our mind usually drifts to things that could keep us cool and sane.
+When the air is very hot and humid, our mind usually drifts to things that could keep us cool and sane.
 We explore ways on how to better regulate the coolness or hotness of our homes to maintain indoor comfort and reduce the workload of our HVAC system.
 Keeping your heating, ventilation and air conditioning unit turned on for a very long time will definitely affect your utility bills and you won’t like it.

 It is why it’s important to check the weather outside to know whether you need to turn on your AC or not.
 Often times your HVAC system breaks down because you use it for hours on end, so you end up hiring an HVAC expert to check it for you and fix whatever problems you may have that could have been easily prevented with proper upkeep.